 Co-op Tech also offers half-day career and technical training for students who:

-- are enrolled in academic courses in another Department of Education program, or
+- are enrolled in academic courses in another NYC Public Schools program, or

 Students who complete career and technical education programs are better prepared to make informed college and career decisions thanks to the real-world experiences they have in high school.